emilianoyoung/ai/_posts/_archive/2019-12-06-aws-beefs-up-sagemaker-machine-learning.md

 ---
 category: news
 title: "AWS beefs up SageMaker machine learning"
-excerpt: "Amazon Web Services (AWS) has expanded the capabilities of its Amazon SageMaker machine learning toolkit to address a number of challenges that enterprises confront when trying to operationalise machine learning, from model organisation, training ..."
+excerpt: "As CEO Andy Jassy presents it, AWS—like rivals Google Cloud and Microsoft Azure—wants to become the leading, full-service environment for data scientists, data engineers, and non-specialist developers to run all of their machine learning workloads.
+For AWS this means a triple-layered stack of services, starting with the basic building ..."
-publishedDateTime: 2019-12-06T00:00:00Z
+publishedDateTime: 2019-12-06T00:03:00Z
 sourceUrl: https://www.reseller.co.nz/article/669480/aws-beefs-up-sagemaker-machine-learning/
 type: article
-quality: 54
+quality: 24
 heat: -1
 published: false